• Skip to main content

 • Contact

-After burning 3 bags of these pellets, they produce very good heat, low ash and zero clinkers in my top feed Napoleon.
-The average sizes of the pellets were about 1/2in to ¾ in. with very small amounts of broken pellets.
+After burning three bags of these pellets, they produce very good heat, low ash, and zero clinkers in my top feed, Napoleon.
+The average sizes of the pellets were about 1/2 into ¾ in. with very small amounts of broken pellets.

 The bags contained very little fines and sawdust.

-All 3 bags were very consistent in size and color of the pellets.
+All three bags were very consistent in the size and color of the pellets.

 Table of Contents